 Johnson & Johnson, a well-known producer of bathroom and cosmetic products, has recently come under fire for numerous claims that regular use of their famous Baby Powder indirectly caused certain types of cancer in multiple people.
 As a result, on May 20 they announced that they would discontinue selling the talc-formulation of its Baby Powder in the United States.

 If you or a loved one has been diagnosed with cancer after regularly using Baby Powder or other talc powders, please contact Estey & Bomberger today to discuss your case.
-There has been a lot of contention and confusion regarding talc powder and its relation to cancer; we can help you sort through the facts and explore your potential options for compensation.
+There has been a lot of contention and confusion regarding talc powder and its relation to cancer; our talcum powder lawsuit attorneys can help you sort through the facts and explore your potential options for compensation.

-We are a nationally recognized firm with significant experience holding large institutions accountable for any negligence or carelessness that has caused harms in consumers.
-Contact us today and see how we can use our experience in your case.
+We are a nationally recognized personal injury firm with significant experience holding large institutions accountable for any negligence or carelessness that has caused harms in consumers.
+Contact our talcum powder lawsuit attorneys today and see how we can use our experience in your case.

 In lawsuits against large drug companies, it is highly recommended to seek legal representation before proceeding with a claim.
 These are cases that can be stressful, complex, and require hands-on experience in order to achieve success.
-An attorney with prior trial or mass tort experience can be vital for your case.
+A personal injury lawyer with prior trial or mass tort experience can be vital for your case.

 Additionally, many in similar situations likely have higher priorities than litigating a case.
 This is especially true in this case, where you may be focused on fighting cancer and spending time with your family.
-An attorney is able to make all the legal moves necessary on your behalf so that you can focus on healing and recovery.
+A skilled product liability attorney is able to make all the legal moves necessary on your behalf so that you can focus on healing and recovery.

 How Estey & Bomberger Can Help

 At Estey & Bomberger, we are committed to holding large corporations accountable for any negligent actions they may have committed for their own personal interests.
-If you have contracted cancer due to Baby Powder, we want to help you in the fight against Johnson & Johnson.
+If you have contracted cancer due to Baby Powder, the personal injury lawyers at Estey & Bomberger want to help you in the fight against Johnson & Johnson.

 In the same report as above, it was discovered that Johnson & Johnson also lobbied to prevent thorough investigations of talc contamination in certain products.
 Normally, all drugs and first aid products containing talc are analyzed by the Food and Drug Administration (FDA) to ensure it meets the standards for minimal asbestos contamination.
 Johnson & Johnson’s Baby Powder does not fall under this rigorous standard because it is categorized as a cosmetic product.
 This gives the responsibility of quality control to Johnson & Johnson themselves – a responsibility they’ve previously failed to uphold in the consumer’s best interests.

-Our experienced attorneys can hold Johnson & Johnson liable for these despicable practices, pushing for change at an institutional level to ensure others are not impacted by their negligence in the future.
+Our team of attorneys can hold Johnson & Johnson liable for these despicable practices, pushing for change at an institutional level to ensure others are not impacted by their negligence in the future.